Check uniqueness with an API

-Use an onValidate handler that returns a Promise, combined with customValidationsDebounce, to call an API that verifies a value is not already in use.
+Use an onValidate handler with Actions.callApi() to verify that a value is not already in use before the form submits.

-A registration form must ensure the chosen username does not already exist in the database.
-Because the check requires a network call, the onValidate function returns a Promise.
+A registration form often needs to ask the server whether the chosen username already exists.
+Put that API call in the field's onValidate handler and XMLUI will wait for the result automatically.
 Combined with customValidationsDebounce, the API is called only after the user has paused typing, keeping network traffic low.

 <App>